hashbbg/bbgchallenge4/README.markdown

 # Browser-Based game competition

 [#bbg](http://hashbbg.com) is having its fourth semi-monthly game creation challenge!
-A genre will be randomly selected, and, during the next month, contestants will have 12 hours to spend on creating code, art and music for an original game.
+A genre has been randomly selected, and, during the next month, contestants will have 12 hours to spend on creating code, art and music for an original game.

 If you have an itch to work with friends, then feel free to team up and submit a team entry.
 Every member has 12 hours, and the size of your team has to be disclosed with your submission.